tracim/tracim/doc/backend/migrate_storage.md

 # Migrate file storage

-⚠️ This feature is experimental !
+⚠️ This feature is experimental!

 If you want to migrate between the existing storage available for uploaded_file or just want to migrate